New Transfer Student Orientation

 Set-up Portal and Email

 To view your unofficial transcript (a chronological list of all the courses that PLNU has transferred) please go to the Records section in your portal and click on "Unofficial Transcript".
 This is also the place where you can view your total earned units and your cumulative GPA.
+If you have not received a grade for your "in progress" coursework, those units will not calculate into your total earned units at PLNU.
+Once we receive your official transcript with grades, your unit total at PLNU will be updated to match.

 On your Advising Guide, directly after the major requirements section, there could be a yellow highlighted "Courses Pending" comment if the Records Office needs more information in order to process a particular transfer course.
 The Records Office determines equivalent courses based on an individual comparison of catalog course descriptions.
 You can view our general transfer policies in PLNU's Catalog.
 Some transfer courses may not match the exact unit requirement or content of a PLNU course.
 If you think the content in your transfer course was not accurately represented through the title or course description your transfer institution provided, you may be able to petition PLNU's original decision, provided you obtain a syllabus detailing the course's actual learning objectives and reading material.
 Stop by the Records Office with your syllabus to begin the petition process.
 First, you will meet with an Academic Records Specialist who will ask you questions about your course and then provide the appropriate petition form.
 He/she will direct you to the corresponding faculty department chair who will review your petition and mark favorable, neutral, or unfavorable on the form.
 Please bring the completed form back to the Records Office, and we will submit it to the Vice Provost of Academic Administration.
 He will make the final decision to approve or deny a petition.
-You will be notified of the final decision via email and also receive a copy of the petition in the mail.
+You will be notified of the final decision via email.

 You've completed the Records Office Transfer Orientation!
 We hope to see all of you at New Student Orientation here on campus.
 During NSO, the Records Office will be explaining some of PLNU's commonly misunderstood policies and guidelines.
 You can view the information ahead of time by reading our Transfer Exceptions & Academic Policies handout.